-The SEA and AA recommendations detailed in Table 9.2 below have been integrated into the Plan through the commitment provided at sub-section 4.5.7 of the Plan.
-These measures are linked to specific environmental components and the potential adverse effects which would be present if the measures were not integrated into the Plan.
+The SEA and AA recommendations detailed in Table 9.3 below will be integrated into the Strategy through the commitment described in Table 9.2 above entitled ".7 Other SEA Recommendations".
+These measures are linked to specific environmental components and the potential adverse effects which would be present if the measures were not integrated into the Strategy.